TasSM/capp/README.md

-# appCache
+# capp
-A performant redis client microservice
+A performant caching microservice

-- unit tests
-- logging formats
-- request logging
-- grpc logging
-- test_client integration tests
+TODO:
 - plug into responder as a submodule
+- k8s config